sbmlteam/sbml-test-suite/src/front-ends/new-standalone/testsuite-ui/src/data/README.txt

+                About the src/data directory contents
-2013-02-21 <mhucka@caltech.edu>
+                   2013-04-12 <mhucka@caltech.edu>

-Where some of these icons came from:

-* Glyphicons: the "Glyphicons Free" version from http://glyphicons.com
+This directory contains sources for images and other data used in the "resources" directory of the SBML Test Runner code, which (relative to the current directory) is

+  ../src/org/sbml/testsuite/ui/resources

+The icon files with "glyphicons" in the name originally came from the "Glyphicons Free" distribution of icons from http://glyphicons.com/.
+The icons are licensed under the Creative Commons 3.0 license by their developers.